lucylow/Stochastic_SoundCloud/README.md

 --------

 ## Motivation
 * Calculations for **stocastic music** take a long time when done by hand.
-Let's use machine learning to make it easier to generate melodies while reviewing basic math concepts like law of large numbers, probability theory, game theory, boolean algebra, markov chains, poisson law, and group theory
+Stochastic SoundCloud uses machine learning to make it easier to generate melodies while reviewing basic math concepts like law of large numbers, probability theory, game theory, boolean algebra, markov chains, poisson law, and group theory
 * ***“If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music.”* – Albert Einstein**
 * In 1958 Iannis Xenakis used **Markov Chains, a stochastic process to make predictions on the future based on its present state**.
 He composed "Analogique" (pictured below) - The first musical composition that **models the probability of a note occuring after a sequence of notes**
   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Iannis%20Xenakis%20Markov%20Chains.png)